kofany/protoGen/README.md

 1. **config.txt**: Contains configuration details like server address, port number, bot nickname, channel to operate on, and IP address to bind (if applicable).
 2. **owner.txt**: Contains a list of bot owners with their hostmasks.
-3. **fb.txt**: Stores information about users and their flags (e.g., f for auto-op, d for auto-ban).
+3. **fb.txt**: Stores information about users and their flags (e.g., f for auto-op, d for auto-ban-kick).

 At startup, the bot checks if the necessary files exist.
 If not, it creates the files and runs a configuration wizard for `config.txt` and prompts the user to enter the bot owner's name for `owner.txt`.